BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/README.md

 The analysis of this case study follow by six steps based on Google Data Analytics Courses:
 - :bulb: Ask
 - :memo: Prepare
-- Process
+- ⚙️ Process
-- Analyze
+- 🔍 Analyze
-- Share
+- 📊 Share
 - Act
 ## Introduction
 Bellabeat is a High – tech manufacturer of health – focused product for women.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.
 Since it was founded in 2013, Bellabeat has grown rapidly and quickly positioned itself as a tech – driven wellness company for women.
 Bellabeat has 5 product i.e. Bellabeat App, Leaf, Time, Spring, and Bellabeat Membership.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
 Marketing analyst team have been asked to focus one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 The insights that we discover will then help guide marketing strategy for the company.

 ## [1] Ask
-### Key tasks
+🔑### Key tasks
 1. Identify the business task
 2. Consider key stakeholders <br>

 ### Deliverable
 A Clear statement of the business task <br>
-**Business task**: Analyze consumer data for gain insight and recommendations to reveal more opportunities for Bellabeat become a large player in the global smart device market. <br>
+:page_with_curl: **Business task**: Analyze consumer data for gain insight and recommendations to reveal more opportunities for Bellabeat become a large player in the global smart device market. <br>
 Stakeholders: <br>
 - Primary: Urska Srsen and Sando Mur as executive members
 - Secondary: Bellabeat marketing analytics team

 ## [2] Prepare
-### Key tasks
+### 🔑 Key tasks
 1. Download data and store it appropriately
 2. Identify how it’s organized
 3. Sort and filter the data